Research Framework

 The net-liquidity flow maps to an impulse (loose when liquidity expands, tight when it drains); when the system cash buffer is thin, the sensitivity to a DRAIN is amplified (a reserve-relative flow gain, drains-only, so it does not misfire in ample-reserve regimes).
 An acute funding-stress override (the SOFR-IORB spread, the SOFR distribution tail, and SRF usage) is combined via a noisy-OR and EWMA-smoothed, yielding an absolute 0-100 headline.
 Below 33 is loose (risk-on); above 67 is tight (risk-off).
 The score is an absolute level — not a percentile — so it means the same thing across cycles.
 Beyond this "flow" score, the state carries a second, orthogonal "structural vulnerability" axis (buffer thickness × whether funding is starting to bite): a calm flow on a thin cushion reads as fragile.
 Important: the DLI is a dollar-liquidity stance gauge over weeks to months, not a market-stress or crisis detector.

-Net Liquidity, M2, the reserve buffer, and offshore funding gauges are tracked for context.
-The DLI headline is driven by the net-liquidity flow (Fed balance sheet - TGA - ON RRP) plus a funding-stress override; credit and market-risk tiers are context, not headline inputs.
+Net Liquidity, M2, and most offshore gauges are tracked for context.
+The DLI headline is driven by the net-liquidity flow (Fed balance sheet - TGA - ON RRP), a reserve-scarcity stock leg, and a funding-stress override (SOFR-IORB, SRF, rising Fed swap lines); credit and market-risk tiers are context, not headline inputs.

 | Tier | Weight | Indicator | Tightening Signal |